alexander-danilenko/ubuntu-environment/README.md

 ![Logo](logo.png)

-This repo contains Ansible scripts and dotfiles for fast and easy PHP/Drupal developer environment setup on [Ubuntu linux](https://ubuntu.com/).
+This repo contains Ansible scripts and dotfiles for fast and easy PHP/Drupal developer environment setup on [Ubuntu](https://ubuntu.com/) linux and its flavors like Kubuntu/Xubuntu/Lubuntu etc.

 ## Motivation
 Setting up a new PHP/Drupal developer machine can be an ad-hoc, manual, and time-consuming process.
 The current project aims to simplify the process with instructions and dotfiles/scripts to automate the setup of the following: